rachel-o-donnell/the-witchs-cauldron/README.md

 Tips from the below video README: Worth Reading, with Joanna Gorska on the Code Institute Channel.
 - https://www.youtube.com/watch?v=P1UiUXrp7Ic

+- The very detailed deployment was also taken from his READMe and altered to suit.

 ### Acknowledgments